Some things (in no particular order) that have made an impact on Jim Watson's life and growth, so far

 Margaret Hudson, Hillcrest High School art teacher in Dallas from 1966 to 1968.
 Guided me with a sense of humor, high expectations for my work, and subtle encouragement and support.
 Demanding teacher who wouldn't allow mediocrity from her good students.
 Ms. Hudson graduated from SMU with a degree in Advertising Art and assigned a few graphic design projects in the art curriculum - unusual for high school art - and significant in introducing me to design.

 While purging files and fotos, I found this note from Ms. Hudson.
 She heavily influenced my teaching philosophy, as evidenced by her suggestions - Think and contemplate.
 Have a reason for everything.
 Be critical.
 Ms Hudson was active, strong, and lived honestly, by her own rules.
 Margaret Hudson died on April 2, 2016 in Dallas.

 Donna Adams, helped me get through graduate school.

 Wanda Hill, good friend with an incredible and positive zest for life.
 Tons of energy and selfless service to others.

 Milton Jackson, Chapter Advisor to Sigma Chi Fraternity while I was President.
 His no-ego dedication to helping others was unusual to see at that time and has guided me since.
 He died of cancer when I was still in college.

 Laird McDonald, best friend and fellow traveler.
 Great designer and conversationalist.
 We redesigned almost every environment we encountered.
 And it was fun.
 I will always miss his friendship.
 More

 Cecilia Robertson, best girlfriend who taught me about relationships and encouraged me to look at myself.

-Acquaintances, Tommy Moore at Camp Constantine, singer at Six Flags, Highland Park high school tennis player, Audelia Road school basketball court.
+Acquaintances, Tommy Moore at Camp Constantine, Jim Wilson at Dallas Times Herald, singer at Six Flags, Highland Park high school tennis player, Audelia Road school basketball court.